clear perfume bottle on white fur textile

 Avoid Temperature Fluctuations

 It’s common to store perfume and body spray in the bathroom.
-Many people toss them into their purses to take them, so they always smell good.
+Many people toss them into their purses to keep them fresh, so they always smell good.
 These are easy ways to make your body spray expire sooner.

 The constant temperature fluctuations aren’t suitable for any beauty product, including a fragrance.
 Instead, keep it stored in an area with a more stable temperature.